-Building on a program that Shaun piloted as Commissioner of the Department of Housing Preservation and Development, the Donovan administration will provide Section 8 vouchers to people leaving jail and prison to ensure that they can access housing, thus providing a platform for success in the community.
-We also will work with NYCHA so that people returning from prisons or jails can more easily access public housing.
+Building on a program that Shaun piloted as Commissioner of the Department of Housing Preservation and Development, a Donovan administration will provide Section 8 vouchers to people leaving jail and prison to ensure that they can access housing, thus providing a platform for success in the community.
+We will also work with NYCHA so that people returning from prisons or jails can more easily access public housing.

-In addition, the Donovan administration will invest at least $30 million annually in new funding to establish 600 additional supportive and transitional housing beds to help provide stable housing for people with a history of homelessness and people with mental health needs.
+In addition, a Donovan administration will invest at least $30 million annually in new funding to establish 600 additional supportive and transitional housing beds to help provide stable housing for people with a history of homelessness and people with mental health needs.
 These investments will supplement the City’s existing commitment, as part of the Close Rikers plan, to expand the Justice Involved Supportive Housing program.

-Establishing an office responsible for improving outcomes for people leaving jail and prison
+Establish an office responsible for improving outcomes for people leaving jail and prison

 In New York City, no single agency or point of responsibility exists to help people leaving jail and prison succeed, to assist them in navigating the many government and non-profit resources that may be available, or to help ensure that they do not return to confinement.
 Instead, without a dedicated stakeholder responsible for returning community members, there is little accountability for delivering success.

-My administration will establish a dedicated reentry office to coordinate housing and services for people leaving jail and prison.
+A Donovan administration will establish a dedicated reentry office to coordinate housing and services for people leaving jail and prison.
 This office will be responsible for working with New York City, State, and nonprofit agencies to marshal and provide resources and assistance to help people succeed.

 Reinvesting Savings from Right-sizing Criminal Justice Institutions

-The initiatives outlined above—from refocusing police resources and taking more community-led approaches to safety to closing Rikers and reforming the NYPD—will result in significant annual savings that can and should be directed toward marginalized communities to address long-term needs.
-As a starting point, the Donovan administration will utilize these savings to invest $500 million in community-focused public safety and racial justice initiatives annually by the end of our second year in office, setting up a broader effort to invest roughly $3 billion by the end of our first term.
+The initiatives outlined above—from refocusing police resources and taking more community-led approaches to safety, to closing Rikers and reforming the NYPD—will result in significant annual savings that can and should be directed toward marginalized communities to address long-term needs.
+As a starting point, a Donovan administration will utilize these savings to invest $500 million in community-focused public safety and racial justice initiatives annually by the end of our second year in office, setting up a broader effort to invest roughly $3 billion by the end of our first term.